cybermatt99/Pokemon-Pack-Opening-Simulator/README.md

 audio file on Google Drive - add this to your /sounds folder and you're all set! https://drive.google.com/file/d/1sJvZgMfhSBjOSFwOuRoNMBaZ1Qow0Fgq/view?usp=sharing

+The reason there is a mainGH.py file and a main.py file is because somewhere along the way, whether through my compression methods or the upload/download to Github the file folders that store all of the assets have been doubled up.
+So 'sounds/soundtrack.mp3' has become 'sounds/sounds/soundtrack.mp3'.
+Until
+I can figure out a solution to this just use the mainGH.py file and it should work fine.

 CURRENTLY IMPLEMENTED FEATURES: